IvanCherepov/customer-support-handbook/handling-zendesk-tickets.md

 Each product has its own L4 group specifically for developers.
 Add a tag`stuck_internal` when the ticket is assigned to engineers and we don't have a clear path forward.
 The combination of the stuck tags and L4 groups will be used to manage and message escalations internally.

+**After you received a negative feedback**

+* Follow up on your tickets rated 'Bad'.
+Always ask what you could do better.
+Almost 50% of bad satisfactions leave some sort of open feedback.
+Read it, follow up, turn it around.
+* Write a short explanation and discuss the ticket with your peers.
+* Notify your manager when bad feedback come in.

 **More information**